 "The Vinegar Works: Four Dances of Moral Instruction," which was choreographed last winter, is based on the illustrations and stories of the late Edward Gorey, whose blend of innocence and macabre appeared in publications such as the New Yorker.

 "I had the great fortune of getting access to those works and his estate has been very gracious in allowing me to use his source material for the piece," McIntyre said.
 "His illustrations somehow straddle the line between adorable and horrible.
 There is something tantalizing about them."

 "The Vinegar Works" is the first straightforward narrative that McIntyre has done with his company.

 "It was an incredibly challenging project, and I think that's the reason why I was drawn to it," he said, laughing.
-"His work is surreal and at times nonsensical.
-So to take an audience through a progression of those types of events was a challenge.
-But it was fun.
-I loved working on it and very proud of the piece."

 The costumes and sets were created by Michael Curry, of Michael Curry Designs, the company who designed the masks and puppets for "The Lion King" on Broadway and the puppets used in the opening ceremonies for the Sochi Olympics.